 YOUR PATIENTS START TO COMPLAIN

-Dishonest employees will use various methods to conceal their thefts.
-They conceal their dirty work by adulterating patient ledgers and records .
+Dishonest employees use various methods to conceal their thefts.

-Soon after the employee has left the practice, patients can start complaining that their statements are not correct.
+Soon after the employee has left the practice, patients can begin to complain about their account statements are not correct.

 “I already PAID THIS!
 Why are you sending me a bill.”